North Korea launches at least one more projectile after announcing U.S. talks

 Japan’s Coast Guard said in a statement North Korea had launched what appeared to be a missile and urged vessels to pay attention to further information and not to approach any debris.

-However, Japan’s chief government spokesman, Chief Cabinet Secretary Yoshihide Suga, said it appeared two missiles were launched within minutes of each other and that the first of them fell in waters within Japan’s Exclusive Economic Zone, or EEZ.
+However, Japan’s chief government spokesman, Chief Cabinet Secretary Yoshihide Suga, said it appeared two missiles were launched within minutes of each other and that the second of them fell in waters within Japan’s Exclusive Economic Zone, or EEZ.

 The latest launch was North Korea’s ninth since U.S. President Donald Trump and North Korean leader Kim Jong Un met at the heavily guarded Demilitarized Zone between the two Koreas in June.